glycerine/gosimnet/README.md

 the Internet Protocol was designed on, and can be omitted.

-Servers and clients can be easily "multi-homed", as their origin address is any string they choose.
+Servers and clients can be "multi-homed" trivially, as their endpoint address is any string they choose.

 A small, conceptual, disadvantage of this simple